albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 ## 3 Evolutionary Algorithms II

 * What is the advantage of using an adaptive mutation step-size in Evolution Strategies?

+  > It allows us to have a more explorative behaviour at the beginning in order to ignore local optimums, and to have a more exploitative behaviour at the end.
 * What are the three self-adaptive mutation strategies used in Evolution Strategies?

+  > * Uncorrelate mutations with one mutation step size `(x1,…,xn,σ)`
+  > * Uncorrelated mutations with multiple step size `(x1,…,xn,σ1,…,σn)`
+  > * Correlated mutations individuals are represented as `(x1,…,xn,σ1,…,σn,ɑ1,…,ɑn)`
 * What is it useful to use correlated mutations in Evolution Strategies?
 * How can the pairwise dependency between n variables be represented?
 * What’s the difference between (μ, λ)-ES and (μ + λ)-ES?